klust/EasyBuildLocalMod/doc/EasyBuild-production_and_EasyBuild-user.md

         that environment variable exists as this directory is automatically cleaned when a user logs out.
 If that environment variable does not exist, ``/dev/shm/$USER`` is used instead.
+  * EASYBUILD_REPOSITORY: Set to ``FileRepository`` (which seems to be the default anyway)
+  * EB_PYTHON: Set to python3, but this may be set in the other EasyBuild modules already.

 Variables that depend on the software stack:
   * EASYBUILD_INSTALLDIR: It is set but currently not really used as we also